 The pandemic laid bare the fragility of global supply chains and the need to increase access to trade finance to spur economic growth and create jobs.

 Kijin works on trade and financial integration within the context of regional cooperation and integration.
 Before joining ADB, he was a research fellow of the Regional Economics Applications Laboratory at the University of Illinois, where he received his PhD in Economics.
-From 2004 to 2010, he worked as economist at the Bank of Korea.
+From 2004 to 2010, he worked as an economist at the Bank of Korea.

 Results 1 - 10 of 12